pinobatch/little-things-nes/mmc1a/README.md

 The test method
 ---------------
+Two ROMs are included: `mmc1a.nes` with 256 KiB PRG ROM and 8 KiB CHR ROM, and `mmc1a-sn.nes` with the same PRG ROM and CHR RAM.
 All sixteen banks of PRG ROM, each 16 KiB, contain the same code and data except for one byte, which stores the number of that bank.
+The code does the following:

 1. Reset MMC1
-2. Copy font to CHR RAM in case the included CHR ROM is not installed (so that the same test works on CHR ROM and CHR RAM boards)
+2. Copy font to CHR RAM in case the included CHR ROM is not installed (so that the same program works on CHR ROM and CHR RAM boards)
 3. Clear the screen and write the title heading at the top
 4. Write all combinations of 0, 4, 8, C in $8000 and 00-1F in $E000,
    read which pair of PRG ROM banks is switched in for each case,